 - penalties for non-compliance

 If an employer and employee agree on terms and conditions which are BELOW the minimum standard set out in the EA, then such agreement is INVALID.
-All provisions in the contract that does not follow the minimum standard will be automatically replaced by the minimum standard set by the EA.
+All provisions in the contract that does not follow the minimum standard will be automatically replaced by the minimum standards set by the EA.

 It must be noted here that Employment Act 1955 applies only to West Malaysia and Federal Territories, including Labuan.

 Sub-section 1(2) stated:

 This Act shall apply to West Malaysia and the Federal Territories (including FT Labuan) only.

 Section 2 – Interpretation: